fintopo/jquery.cabinet/README.md

 This method appends drawers.

-If option `remove' is true, remove all existing drawers.
+If option `remove` is true, remove all existing drawers.
-If option `remove' is number, remove the drawer of number.
+If option `remove` is number, remove the drawer of number.

-If option `open' is true, open the cabinet.
+If option `open` is true, open the cabinet.

 ```
 $('.cabinet').cabinet('appendDrawers', {